pieterberg/Smartie-Sorter/design.md

 ### 1.1.
 Digital file

-The "Smartie Sorter 3000" name sign placed at the top of the mini arcade-game enclosure is presented in Figure 1.
+The "Smartie Sorter 3000" name sign placed at the top of the mini arcade game enclosure is presented in Figure 1.
 The name sign has 8 slanted stripes corresponding to the 8 Smartie colours, presented in Section 2.3.
 The name "Smartie Sorter 3000" comes from the TCS3200 colour sensor that the Smartie Sorter uses to determine the Smartie and M&M colours.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/name_sign/name_sign.png" width="100%">